 6. Prawn Otah Sandwich – Chiak by Cedele

 Chiak is set up by Cedele.
 That should be enough to assure you that eating here is a healtheir choice!
 Primarily a salad and noodle bar, Chiak also serves up some locally inspired snacks such as their Prawn Otah Sandwich.
 Part of their All Day Menu, the Brioche Sandwich Set sees other popular Asian-inspired flavours like the Pork Belly Char Siew, Teriyaki Chicken and Sesame Pulled Chicken.
-Their Prawn Otah patty which is house-made sits within a warmly toasted mantou bun.
+The patty in the Prawn Otah Sandwich is house-made and sits within a warmly toasted mantou bun.
 The sandwich is then completed with fresh vegetables.

 Address: 40 Pasir Panjang Road #02-37, Mapletree Business City, Singapore 117383

 7. Ondeh Ondeh Cake – Inthebrickyard